decc/national-household-model-documentation/README.md

 # Installation
 Requires installation of Java 1.7 JRE in order to run executable JAR file.
-Uses Maven to build exectutable.
+Uses Maven(3) to build exectutable.
 Your local maven repository should include both the nhm-language-documentation and nhm-stock-documentation jars at the correct version.
 These can be added to your local repository by cloning [National Household Model Core Components] (https://github.com/decc/national-household-model-core-components) and running '/gradlew install'.

 # License
 [Open Government License] (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)